ZcashFoundation/zebra/README.md

 - Experimental Tor support is disabled until [`arti-client` upgrades to `x25519-dalek` 2.0.0 or later](https://github.com/ZcashFoundation/zebra/issues/5492)
   - This happens due to a Rust dependency conflict, which can only be resolved by changing the dependencies of `x25519-dalek`

 - Output of `help`, `--help` flag, and usage of invalid commands or options are inconsistent.
-Reports of this issues can be found [here](https://github.com/ZcashFoundation/zebra/issues/5502) and are planned to be fixed in the context of [upgrading Abscissa](https://github.com/ZcashFoundation/zebra/issues/5502).
+Reports of these issues can be found [here](https://github.com/ZcashFoundation/zebra/issues/5502) and are planned to be fixed in the context of [upgrading Abscissa](https://github.com/ZcashFoundation/zebra/issues/5502).

 ## Future Work